 37:44: Jessica reminds us of how increased use of technology during the pandemic has given voice to people in organizations that were previously neglected or unheard

 Larry Baker: Hello everyone and welcome to the Culture Moments podcast.
 I’m your host, Larry Baker.
-And I am thrilled to have you join us for our second season called Courageous Conversations with LCW.
+And I am thrilled to have you join us for our second season called Brave Conversations with LCW.
 In these episodes, you’ll hear from a panel of guests from specific communities, offering a range of perspectives on the past year.
 We’ll hear about their own experiences as well as their insights on what’s changed and, more importantly, what needs to change to move equity forward.
 And as we all know, so much has shifted and changed over the past year and a half.
 And for many of us, we’re still in recovery from a very rough 2020.

 And today we’re going to be having a brave conversation on what recovery looks like for women.
 In February of 2021 women’s labor force participation hit a 33 year record low.
 Proving that the pandemic, remote work, and layoffs have disproportionately impacted women workers.
 And as organizations and workers plan for a return to office, we discuss what this means for the swath of women that have been cut out of the workforce and what organizations must do to bring them back.
 Joining us for our conversation today, we have Ebony Travis, Jessica Gilbert, and Perika Sampson.